 YES.
 You will receive a witness fee of twenty-five ($25) dollars for each day that you are required to appear at a preliminary hearing, grand jury or trial, whether or not you actually testify.
 You will also receive reimbursement for the mileage you traveled to court (in accordance with NRS 50.225).
-A voucher, redeemable for cash by the Clark County Treasurer, will be given to you at the time of your appearance.
+A voucher, redeemable by check by the Clark County Treasurer, will be mailed.

 What is restitution and how may I receive it?

 Restitution is money required to be paid by court order from an offender to his or her victim.
 Payment is ordered by the judge at the time of sentencing.
 If you wish restitution, please forward the costs incurred by you as a result of the crime to the Victim/Witness Assistance Center so that these documents can be included in the information presented to the sentencing judge.
 Payment of restitution however, is not always a possibility which a judge may consider appropriate.

 What compensation is available to victims of crimes?

 You may be eligible for compensation of medical expenses, counseling costs, reimbursement of lost wages, and other incidental liabilities if you are: a victim physically injured, or the relative of person physically injured or killed; a minor who was involved in the production of pornography or sexual abuse; or the victim in a DUI offense.
 The maximum award is $15,000.
 Please note: it is up to the judge to order restitution; however, payment is dependent on compliance of that order.
 For further information and application forms contact the Victim/Witness Assistance Center.